victorbrodsky/order-lab/Scanorders2/README.md

 the necessary dependencies.
 Download composer (see above) and run the following command:

+    On dev server:
+    php composer.phar update

+    On live server:
     php composer.phar install

 2) Checking your System Configuration